 Don't forget to check the journals you used in your research.
 Maybe one of them is the perfect place for your article.

-Another way to find journals by subject is to search the LaGuardia Library catalog using topic keywords along with the term "periodicals".
+Another way to find journals by subject is to search the LaGuardia Library OneSearch using topic keywords along with the term "periodicals".

-Expand your search to all CUNY catalogs by choosing "All CUNY Libraries" from the catalog search page.
+Expand your search to all CUNY catalogs by choosing "All CUNY Libraries" from a OneSearch results page or Advanced Search page.
 Note that you can access most CUNY libraries with your ID in order to access the electronic and print journals of those other CUNY libraries.
 Reference staff should be able to help you find a computer for viewing electronic journals that doesn't require a login from that campus.